Battle of Connecticut Farms: Background

-British advance
+Battle

 On June 6, Knyphausen's troops boarded boats on Staten Island and, at midnight, started to land at Elizabethtown Point, New Jersey.
 As the column moved westward, one of the first shots fired severely wounded Brigadier General Stirling, upon which command of the 1st Division passed to Hessian Colonel Ludwig von Wurmb.
 The resulting confusion cost the British column valuable time.
 As the sun rose on June 7, about 60 New Jersey militiamen under Ensign Moses Ogden, one of whose men had wounded Stirling, fought a rearguard action to try to delay the British advance in an orchard near Governor Livingston's mansion.
 They were quickly swept away.
 A quarter-mile (about 0.5 km) further west, Colonel Elias Dayton, with a detachment of the New Jersey Continental Brigade and more militia, skirmished with the invaders before falling back to Connecticut Farms.

 At about 8 a.m., Brigadier General William Maxwell, with his New Jersey Brigade and a force of militia, received the attack of the British 1st Division.
 Using trees and bushes for cover, the Americans held their ground for three hours until von Wurmb was reinforced by General Mathew and part of his 2nd Division.
 Now 3,000-strong, the British drove the Americans through Connecticut Farms (now Union Township, New Jersey) toward Springfield.
 Knyphausen noted, "The Rebels, as they often did, withdrew from house to house and from wood path to wood path, resisting with all means available".
 The victors plundered the village and set on fire at least a dozen of its houses.
 General George Washington now arrived on the scene from his headquarters and sent forward his personal Guard of 153 men under Major Caleb Gibbs.
 Gibbs charged a Hessian unit, incurring 3 killed and 4 wounded, but to no avail.
 With the sun now setting, Knyphausen halted his advance.

-Civilians killed

 During the capture of Connecticut and Concur, a stray bullet killed a civilian named Ball.
 In addition, Hannah Caldwell, wife of the Reverend James Caldwell, a chaplain in Washington's army, was shot dead as she sat in her house with her children.
 Thomas Fleming recounts the Caldwells' maid, Abigail Lennington, seeing a British light infantryman outside the window.
 Fleming describes what happened next: "Nervously expecting trouble, the light infantryman approached the window, his finger on the trigger, ...
 Abigail Lennington shrank back, pulling the little boy with her.
 Probably the…soldier caught a glimpse of her as she moved away from the window.
 It was a bright, sunny day, and it seems doubtful that a man standing several feet away from the window could see very far into a room that had no windows in three walls.
 But a movement, any movement, was all this jittery man ... needed to see".
 He fired his double-loaded musket through the window and both bullets struck Mrs. Caldwell.
-Moments later, more British troops arrived, breaking down the door, looting the house and checking Mrs. Caldwell's body for jewelry.
+Moments later, the remainder of the soldier's squad entered the Caldwell home and started to ransack it before being ordered out by their officers.